 Problem Solving: Avoiding The Silver Bullet Approach

-As you move forward, you’ll continually be faced with many problems of varying difficulty.
-Unlike the grade school ones, real world problems will tend to be tangles and tangles of causes—especially when people are involved.
-If you’re routinely blinded by the shinier things in life, you’ll miss valuable solutions hiding in less visible places.
+Throughout life, you’ll continually be faced with many real world problems of varying difficulty and stakes.
+Unlike grade school problems, real world problems tend to be tangles and tangles of multiple causes—especially when people are involved.
+If you’re routinely blinded by the shinier explanations in life, you’ll miss valuable solutions.

-So if you’re someone who’s looking to increase your odds in life by becoming a better problem-solver, you should avoid the silver bullet approach and always look for two causes.
+If you wish to increase your odds in life by becoming a better problem-solver, you should be skeptical of the silver bullet approach that only works in fairytales; instead, always look for two causes.

 The Problem with Silver Bullet Causes

-Then you also have to deal with non-obvious causes; these are indirect and may require a bit of reverse engineering or imagination to uncover.
+Complex problems, especially those with people, tend to have non-obvious causes that silver bullets miss; these are indirect and may require a bit of reverse engineering or imagination to uncover.

 For example, take a young boy who lives down the street, imagine witnessing him light a pile of sticks on fire.